Module 10: Bridge to GitOps — The Infrastructure Source

 Section titled “Success Criteria”- You have a hierarchical directory structure separating base configurations from environment overlays.

-- You did not duplicate the core container definitions (image, ports) across environments.
+- You did not duplicate the core container definitions such as image and ports across environments.

 - Running